rfhb/ctrdata/README.md

-For MS Windows, install [cygwin](https://cygwin.org/install.html): In `R`, run `ctrdata::installCygwinWindowsDoInstall()` for an automated minimal installation into `c:\cygwin` (installations in folders corresponding to `c:\cygw*` will also be recognised and used).
+For MS Windows, install [cygwin](https://cygwin.org/install.html): In `R`, run `ctrdata::installCygwinWindowsDoInstall()` for an automated minimal installation into `c:\cygwin`.
 Alternatively, install manually cygwin with packages `perl`, `php-jsonc` and `php-simplexml` into `c:\cygwin`.
-This installation will consume about 160 MB disk space; administrator credentials not needed.
+The installation needs about 160 MB disk space; no administrator credentials needed.

 ## Testing

-Once installed, a comprehensive testing can be executed as follows (note this will take several minutes):
+Once installed, a comprehensive testing can be executed as follows (this will take several minutes):

 ``` r
 tinytest::test_package("ctrdata", at_home = TRUE)